chroma-core/chroma/rust/wal3/README.md

 ## Snapshotting of the Log

-There is no data file stored in S3 that is ever mutated or overwritten in a correctly-functioning wal3 instance.
+There is no data/fragment file stored in S3 that is ever mutated or overwritten in a correctly-functioning wal3 instance.

 We can make use of this structural sharing to allow cheap snapshots of the entire log that simply incur garbage collection costs.
 These snapshots can be used to enable applications to do long-lived